20/20 (The Beach Boys album): May – July 1968 sessions

 "Do It Again", a Brian Wilson and Mike Love collaboration, was the first track that was worked on after concluding the sessions for Friends.
 It was recorded in May and June 1968, released as a single two weeks later, and ultimately chosen as the opening track for 20/20.
 Brian later called it the finest song that he wrote on the album.
 The album mix differs slightly in that it briefly segues into another Smile outtake, "Workshop", which consists of construction noises and sounds from carpentry tools.
 "I Went to Sleep" is a waltz written by Brian and Carl with a gentle mood and observational lyrics similar to other Brian songs of the period.
 "The Nearest Faraway Place" is an instrumental produced by Bruce Johnston with the string arrangement by Van McCoy.
 The title came from a Life magazine article written by Shana Alexander.

-Leftover tracks from these initial sessions included "All I Wanna Do", "Well You Know I Knew", "Been Way Too Long" (also known as "Can't Wait Too Long"), "Walk On By", "We're Together Again", "Sail Plane Song" (also known as "Loop de Loop"), "Ol' Man River", "Walkin'", and a demo of "Mona Kona".
+Leftover tracks from these initial sessions included "All I Wanna Do", "Well You Know I Knew", "Been Way Too Long" (also known as "Can't Wait Too Long"), "Walk On By", "We're Together Again", "Sail Plane Song" (also known as "Loop de Loop"), "Ol' Man River", "Walkin'", and a demo of "Mona Kana".
 "Been Way Too Long" is an unfinished song started by Brian in 1967.
 "Walk On By" is a cover of the 1963 Burt Bacharach/Hal David song, recorded at Brian's studio on the same day as the first "Do It Again" session.
 "Ol' Man River" was intended to be in medley with the standard "Old Folks at Home".
 "Walkin'" is a song written and sung by Brian that was worked on for two days in June 1968.
 Band archivist Mark Linett said "he gets so disgusted singing it that you hear him throw down his headphones and that's the last time anybody ever heard of it."
 Also recorded, according to band manager Nick Grillo, was "a hundred hours of [Manson's] music at [Brian's home] studio".